UK sustainability reporting — complete guide to the regulatory stack

 SECR applies to large companies (more than 250 employees or turnover exceeding £36 million), large LLPs with similar thresholds, and quoted companies regardless of size.
 Reporting covers Scope 1 and 2 emissions, energy efficiency measures, and methodological information following 4 GHG Protocol standards.

-Companies subject to both SECR and future UK SRS requirements should plan integrated reporting approaches leveraging existing SECR infrastructure for enhanced sustainability disclosure preparation.
+Companies subject to both SECR and future UK SRS requirements should plan integrated reporting approaches leveraging existing SECR compliance processes for enhanced sustainability disclosure preparation.

 ESOS Phase 4 Requirements